Poss111/picocli-w-patterns/README.md

   - Abstract template defines the workflow skeleton with concrete implementations
 - Workflow 3: Simple workflow execution
 - Each command accepts workflow name and time to run
-- Built with Spring Boot for dependency injection
+- **Built with Spring Boot for dependency injection**
+  - All handlers and templates are Spring-managed beans
+  - Constructor-based dependency injection for testability
+  - Factory beans for runtime object creation
 - Uses picocli for elegant command-line parsing
 - Demonstrates Gang of Four design patterns (Chain of Responsibility, Template Method, Factory, Strategy)